-Since $\deg{u_{i}} \ge 2$, we have $\deg{u_{i}}=2$ for $0 \le i \le k-1$ or there exists $0 \le j \le k-1$ such that $\deg{u_{j}}=4$ and $\deg{u_{l}}=2$ for $l \ne j$.
-Then we complete the proof. \end{proof} If an odd unicycle graph $G$ satisfies (i) as in Theorem \ref{thm girth}, then $G$ is nothing but $C_{k}$ which is known to be a $k$-periodic graph \cite{Yoshie}.
-From now on, we only treat the odd unicycle graph $G$ satisfying (ii).
-Our aim is to show that the periodic odd unicycle graphs satisfying (ii) are only the graphs illustrated in Figure \ref{even graph}.
-However, the graph is not an odd-periodic graph.
-This fact gives the conclusion.
+Since $\deg{u_{i}} \ge 2$, we have that either $\deg{u_{i}}=2$ for $0 \le i \le k-1$ or there uniquely exists $0 \le j \le k-1$ such that $\deg{u_{j}}=4$ and $\deg{u_{l}}=2$ for $l \ne j$.
+Thus we complete the proof. \end{proof} If an odd unicycle graph $G$ satisfies (i) in Theorem \ref{thm girth}, then $G$ is nothing but $C_{k}$, which is known to be a $k$-periodic graph \cite{Yoshie}.
+From now on, we only treat odd unicycle graphs satisfying condition (ii).
+Our aim is to show that periodic odd unicycle graphs satisfying (ii) are the only ones illustrated in Figure \ref{even graph}.
+However, the graph is not odd-periodic.